amrinder-bajwa/Lending_Club/README.md

 # Lending Club
-> The purpose of this case study is to find out the main driving factors behind loan defaultß.
+> The purpose of this case study is to find out the main driving factors behind loan defaults.

 ## Table of Contents